 Student teams will evaluate a nutritional epidemiology questionnaire or survey tool by assessing ease of administration, adaptability, respondent burden, usefulness of data collected, and anticipating how survey questions may perform in racially, ethnically diverse, and multicultural settings.
 The class will collaborate on assembling these assessments into a review of nutritional epidemiology questionnaires.

-Student teams will collaborate on creating a storymap of a particular nutritional issue affecting populations in New York City.
-Storymaps increase writing skills, ability to communicate complex messages, and allow us to visualize complex things.
-Storymaps will be curated on the class OER site for future students and the general public to learn from.
+Student teams will collaborate on analyzing a particular nutritional issue affecting populations in New York City.
+Statistical analyses increase appreciation for survey data, value of thoughtful research questions, writing skills, ability to communicate complex messages and allow us to visualize complex things.
+Mini studies will be curated on the class OER site for future students and the general public to learn from (with student permission).

 Final Presentation

-The final presentation will be a formal class presentation of your story map.
+The final presentation will be a formal class presentation of your mini epidemiological study.
 More info to follow

 NB: Make-up presentations are not an option unless planned with me in advance of the scheduled date with verifiable documentation.
 If an emergency situation arises in which you cannot make it to the scheduled exam, contact me as soon as possible so that we can work out an acceptable plan.